tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

   * For a selected example, detailed inference results (e.x. predicted classes and their confidence scores) are shown in the side panel.

+* Explore counterfactual examples
+  * For classification models, for any selected example, with one click you can compare the example to the example most-similar to it but which is classified as a different.
+  * Similarity is calculated based on the distribution of feature values across all loaded examples and similarity can be calculated using either L1 or L2 distance.

 * Edit a selected example in the browser and re-run inference and visualize the difference in the inference results.